 If you’ve ever had any of these questions, you are in the right place for answers: How long do you have until your miles expire?
 What can keep them from expiring?
 If you close a credit card, do the miles expire?
 Are the rules the same for all miles and points?
 Answers to the these FAQ are addressed below.

 Will closing my co-branded card cause my miles to expire?

 Closing a credit card that is co-branded with an airline (such as the Citi AAdvantage card or Chase United MileagePlus Explorer card) will never, by itself, cause your miles to expire.
 Co-branded credit cards deposit the miles you earn from signup bonuses and spending directly into the account you have with the airline, so they are no longer linked to the credit card.
-I have a United card.
+I have an AAdvantage Citi Business card.
 You can see the section to the bottom of the screenshot of my credit card account that is dedicated to my AAdvantage miles accumulation.

-And I confirm that by logging into my United account.
-So if I ever cancelled that card, the miles would still be safely in my United account.
+And I confirm that by logging into my AAdvanatge account.
+So if I ever cancelled that card, the miles would still be safely in my AAdvantage account.

 What will cause my miles to expire?

 What does cause miles to expire, however, is a lack of activity in the program account for a specified period of time.

 - Aeroplan miles expire after 12 consecutive months of account inactivity

 - American Airlines, United Airlines, and Hawaiian Airlines’ miles expire after 18 consecutive months of account inactivity